Gary Baker (racing driver)

 Gary Baker is a former NASCAR driver.
 He made one Winston Cup start at Talladega Superspeedway in 1980.
 He started 15th and finished 22nd, earning $3,440.
-He was driving the #4 Waylon Jennings Chevrolet fielded by G.C.
-Spencer.
+He was driving the No. 4 Waylon Jennings Chevrolet fielded by G. C. Spencer.
 He is also the father of Brad Baker, who also raced in NASCAR.

-In 1977, Gary and fellow Nashville businessman Lanny Hester bought Bristol Motor Speedway for $1 million.
+In 1977, Baker and fellow Nashville businessman Lanny Hester bought Bristol Motor Speedway for $1 million.

-In 2007, he and Mike Curb purchased the Busch Series team Brewco Motorsports, quickly renaming it to Baker Curb Racing.
+In 2007, Baker and Mike Curb purchased the Busch Series team Brewco Motorsports, quickly renaming it to Baker Curb Racing.